Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression

-The elementwise maximum norm in the objective of \eqref{Convex1} plays a twofold role: quantifying the approximation effect of $\overline{\Sigma}$ to $\Sigma$ and removing a certain noise involved in $\widehat{\Sigma}$.
+The elementwise maximum norm in the model \eqref{Convex1} plays a twofold role: measuring the approximation of $\overline{\Sigma}$ to $\Sigma$ and removing a certain noise involved in $\widehat{\Sigma}$.
 Compared with other elementwise norms such as $\ell_1$-norm and Frobenius norm, the maximum norm indeed yields an approximation whose entries are closer to those of $\widehat{\Sigma}$.
-However, the computation of $\overline{\Sigma}$ is expensive since the model \eqref{Convex1} is a convex program of $p^2$ variables which invoves two nonsmooth terms: the nonsmooth objective function and the PSD constraint.
-Figure \ref{figZou} indicates that when using the alternating direction method of multipliers (ADMM) described in \cite[Appendix A]{Datta16} to solve \eqref{Convex1}, the computing time increases quickly with the increase of $p$ or the improvement of the accuracy of solution.
-Consider that the ultimate purpose of the model \eqref{Convex1} is to seek an approximation to the covariance matrix $\Sigma_x$ of the covariates instead of the noisy unbiased surrogate $\widehat{\Sigma}$.
-Then, it is reasonable to seek an approximation which has a little worse approximate accuracy but can be cheaply achieved, and then employ a more effective high-dimensional regression method than Lasso to define an estimator.
-When the elementwise maximum norm in \eqref{Convex1} is replaced by the Frobenius norm, its solution is exactly the projection of $\widehat{\Sigma}-\widehat{\epsilon}I$ onto the positive semidefinite cone and can be obtained from one eigenvalue decomposition for $\widehat{\Sigma}$.
-Also, when $\widehat{\Sigma}$ has the form $\widehat{\Sigma}=\frac{1}{n}Z^{\mathbb{T}}Z-\tau^2 I$, this solution well matches the structure of $\widehat{\Sigma}$.
-Motivated by this, we adopt the Frobenius norm of $W-\widehat{\Sigma}$ as the objective function of \eqref{Convex1} to obtain an approximation $\widetilde{\Sigma}$, and define the calibriated zero-norm regularized LS estimator with $(\widetilde{Z},\widetilde{y})$ satisfying $\widetilde{Z}^{\mathbb{T}}\widetilde{Z}/n=\widetilde{\Sigma}$ and $\widetilde{Z}^{\mathbb{T}}\widetilde{y}=Z^{\mathbb{T}}y$; see Section \ref{sec2}.
+However, the computation of $\overline{\Sigma}$ is expensive since the model \eqref{Convex1} is a convex program of $p^2$ variables which involves two nonsmooth terms: the objective function $\|W-\widehat{\Sigma}\|_{\rm max}$ and the PSD constraint.
+Figure \ref{figZou} below indicates that when using the alternating direction method of multipliers (ADMM) described in Appendix A of \cite{Datta16} to solve \eqref{Convex1} with $\widehat{\Sigma}$ from the data in Subsection 5.1.1, the computing time increases quickly with the increase of $p$ or the accuracy improvement of solution.
+Consider that the problem \eqref{Convex1} aims at seeking an approximation to the covariance matrix $\Sigma_x$ instead of the noisy unbiased surrogate $\widehat{\Sigma}$.
+It is reasonable to seek an approximation which has a little worse approximate accuracy but can be cheaply achieved, and then employ a more effective high-dimensional regression method than Lasso to define an estimator.
+When the elementwise maximum norm in \eqref{Convex1} is replaced by the Frobenius norm, its solution is exactly the projection of $\widehat{\Sigma}-\widehat{\epsilon}I$ onto the PSD cone and can be obtained from one eigenvalue decomposition for $\widehat{\Sigma}$.
+Also, when $\widehat{\Sigma}=\frac{1}{n}Z^{\mathbb{T}}Z-\tau^2 I$, this solution well matches the structure of $\widehat{\Sigma}$.
+Motivated by this, we replace the objective function of \eqref{Convex1} with the Frobenius norm of $W-\widehat{\Sigma}$ to obtain an approximation $\widetilde{\Sigma}$, and with its eigenvalue decomposition define a zero-norm regularized LS estimator.